 - Boolean -- allow Universal Plug and Play to automatically request port forwarding for the Foundry VTT port to your local network address.
 Default is true.

 - Boolean -- indicates whether the software is running behind a reverse proxy that uses SSL.
 This allows invitation links and A/V functionality to work as if the Foundry Server had SSL configured directly.

-- Boolean -- informs Foundry that the software is running behind a reverse proxy on some other port.
+- Integer -- informs Foundry that the software is running behind a reverse proxy on some other port.
 This allows the invitation links created to the game to include the correct external port.